cfblaeb/metmap/README.md

 ## Motif file format
-* The motifs should be stored in a file like so:
+* The motifs should be stored in a standard text file with one motif per line
-  * A standard text file
-  * One motif per line
-  * First rows are for non-ambiguous motifs
-  * then a row with the word "ambiguous"
-  * rest of the rows are for ambiguous motifs
+* If the motif contains a group of N's it will be treated as a promiscuous
   Example:
   ATGCATGCATGC
   STGCAGTCATCGTTK
-  ambiguous
-  ATCNNNNAAA
+  ATCNNNNAAA            <---
   CGTAGCANNNATCGATGC

 ## Possibly gBlock synthesis issues: